ering0427/Interactive-Lab-Hub/Lab 5/README.md

 I used the object detection model to detect my dog Martin and my cat Bella.
 The model is able to detect 90 classes of objects and when it detects a dog, it draws a purple rectangle around the dog and prints the text "dog".
 When it detects a cat, it draws a green rectangle around the cat and prints the text "cat".
 The model does not print on the screen for other objects detected.

+This system is developed to make sure that my dog does not steal my cat's food.
+Ideally the camera will be placed in front of my cat's bowl and will "beep" when it detects my dog Martin to keep him away :)

 Here are two screenshots of the successful examples:
 ![plot](cat_detected.png)
 ![plot](dog_detected.png)